HR-CMGT/Javascript-Machine-Learning/extractfeatures/readme.md

 <br>
 <br>

-## Classifying
+### Classifying

-When the lossvalue becomes `null`, you can start an interval that checks the webcam every second!
+When the lossvalue becomes `null`, you can start an interval that checks the webcam every second
 ```javascript
 label = document.getElementById("label")